Jezzffihuter/starter-academic-website/content/authors/admin/_index.md

 I have been conducting independent and collaborative studies, which are broadly about public opinion, social networks, and image as data.
 I presented and led a funded project in the [Summer Institute in Computational Social Science](https://sicss.io/) (2021).
 I enjoy meeting people and collaborating with others.

 Beyond academia, my interests include hiking, socially significant music and petty discoveries in life.

-Please find my [CV](https://github.com/Jezzffihuter/starter-academic-website/blob/master/static/uploads/CV-ChuyaoWANG-Dec2021.pdf) here.
+Please find my [CV](https://github.com/Jezzffihuter/starter-academic-website/blob/master/static/uploads/CV-ChuyaoWANG-Complete-May2022.pdf) (academic) or [Resume](https://github.com/Jezzffihuter/starter-academic-website/blob/master/static/uploads/Resume-ChuyaoWANG-LSE-May2022.pdf) (professional) here.
 Please also [email me](<mailto: chuyao.wang@connect.ust.hk>) for a chat if you are interested.